 Developing a resort retirement community with lakes, golf courses, restaurants in the rocky, steep terrain of eastern Tennessee.

-Fairfield Glade, Tennessee, is one of E/One's largest and oldest proejcts, dating back to the 1970s when pressure sewer was a new technology.
+Fairfield Glade, Tennessee, is one of E/One's largest and oldest projects, dating back to the 1970s when pressure sewer was new technology.
 ALL-TERRAIN SEWER is a perfect fit for the topography:

 - Bluffs, gorges, and rolling hills